json-schema-org/blog/pages/posts/the-last-breaking-change.md

 Current proposals include things from simple prefixes on unknown keywords as a convention to indicate custom annotations to more complex solutions like inlined and ad-hoc vocabularies bundled into the schema that can define annotation-only keywords, like `title` and `readOnly`.
 These options are effectively ways for the schema author to say, "I know these keywords aren't declared by any vocabulary, but I'd really like them in my schema.
 Please disregard them."

+## Will there be any other breaking changes in the next release?

+Hopefully not.
+We believe that removing support for unknown keywords will be the only change of any real negative impact, but that doesn't preclude the possibility of other changes that break things in less critical ways.

+There are generally two approaches to including a breaking change:

+- Find anything else that needs to change, breaking or not, and include it.
+It's breaking anyway, so why not change what we can?
+- Measure the changes that are needed, and seek alternatives to breaks where possible.

+We recognize that making changes like this is hard on developers, both users and implementors, and so we're doing our best to take the latter approach.
+We don't see this as an opportunity to go wild with changes.

+In any case, we will be open and transparent about any changes that we make, breaking and otherwise.

 ## Sum up

 It looks like we have to break some schemas with the next version.
 However by doing so, we are able to promise that we won't in the future.